mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 ![Streak Histogram](http://dl.dropbox.com/u/7474408/hist.png)

 Now, the y-axis is on a logarithmic scale.
-This allows the streaks with single occurances (22, 27, 33) to show up clearly along with the single and double game winning streaks (with 13020 and 6080 occurances respectively).
+This allows the streaks with single occurences (22, 27, 33) to show up clearly along with the single and double game winning streaks (with 13020 and 6080 occurences respectively).

 The 1971-72 Lakers and 2012-13 Heat are very noticable as